Updated for the 2024 tax year.

 On the other hand, with an employer match of 50%, you’re basically earning a 50% return on everything you put in (once it’s vested).
 Fifty percent.
 That’s free money.
 Kind of amazing, no?
 Better yet because that itself gets invested in the market along with your own contributions, your 50% gets the chance to earn even more returns — compounded.
 In case you’re counting, that’s returns on returns on returns.

-And here’s the situation: Grabbing that match is even more important for women, because the data shows that we’re behind as it is — women retire with two-thirds as much money as men (and live six to eight years longer, btw).
+And here’s the situation: Grabbing that match is even more important for women, because the data shows that we’re behind as it is — there's a gender investing gap and women retire with two-thirds as much money as men (and live six to eight years longer, btw).
 So this is one opportunity you usually want to jump on.

 Ready to jump in?
 Check in on your retirement plan with a CFP® professional, or come to our next live workshop on planning for retirement.